 After positioning the burner near the installation point, correctly dispose of all residual packaging, separating the various types of material.

-Before proceeding with the installation operations, carefully clean all around the area where the burner
+Before proceeding with the installation operations, carefully clean all around the area where the burner will be installed.

 4.3 Preliminary checks